skypjack/entt/README.md

 velocity.dy = 0.;
 ```

-If the entity already has the given component, the `replace` member function
+If an entity already has the given component, the `replace` member function
 template can be used to replace it:

 ```cpp